Closed: Case dismissed due to favorable legislation

-Entrepreneurship, innovation, and real estate are a part of Derek Eisenberg’s DNA.
+Entrepreneurship, innovation, and real estate were a part of Derek Eisenberg’s DNA.
 He grew up in a family of homebuilders and entered the real estate industry straight out of grad school.
 He began appraising in the 1990s and later joined several private property sale databases known as the Multiple Listing Service, or MLS, in Mid-Atlantic and New England states.

-As Derek explains, “A traditional broker might only sell a Cadillac, whereas we sell a stripped-down Chevy with crank windows, no AC and only an AM radio and let customers add the options they want.”
+As Derek explained, “A traditional broker might only sell a Cadillac, whereas we sell a stripped-down Chevy with crank windows, no AC and only an AM radio and let customers add the options they want.”

 What’s At Stake?